How to make yourself more employable

 All life demands struggle.
 Those who have everything given to them become lazy, selfish, and insensitive to the real values of life.
 The very striving and hard work that we so constantly try to avoid is the major building block in the person we are today.

-South African schooling comprises of 12 years of basic education.
+South African schooling comprises 12 years of basic education.

-Options of employment after completing basic education (Matric) are:
+Options of employment after completing primary education (Matric) are: